Champii/Comet/README.md

 struct Parent {
     // You need to wrap your components with a Shared<T> that is basically a Rc<RefCell<T>>
-    // This is necessary if you want your states to persist and still be available
+    // This is necessary for your states to persist and be available between each render
     child: Shared<Child>,
 }